astridx/meinblog/content/posts/joomla/46joomla-template-favicon.en.md

 ### New files

 The favicon generator creates 9 files which we copy into our template directory.
-I put all of them in the directory `templates/facile/ favicon_package`.
+I put all of them in the directory `templates/facile/favicon_package`.
 These are exactly the files

 1.  android-chrome-192x192.png
 2.  android-chrome-512x512.png